Information about the public-interest watchdog role and work of the Australia Defence Association

 The Constitution of the Australia Defence Association governs its structure and operations as a not-for-profit public company limited by guarantee established to act as an independent, community-based, non-partisan, national public-interest guardian organisation.

 This background outlines the stringent institutional safeguards covering the governance role, composition and electoral system applying to the ADA Board of Directors.
 In particular, these time-tested measures help preserve the ADA's independence and non-partisan essence, and it's institutional integrity, transparency and accountability, as a national public-interest watchdog organisation.

 General notices to members concerning ADA corporate governance, membership responsibilities and other important announcements.
-More specific notifications can be found in the members-only section.

 As detailed in our FAQ pages, the ADA preserves its independence, non-partisan integrity and institutional transparency by, among other things, being primarily financed by membership subscriptions and by fundraising activities that are carefully regulated to preclude conflicts of interest.
 Such fundraising chiefly involves sponsorships, donations and bequests.

 The Australia Defence Association's public-interest research, public education and community advocacy programs and activities depend on a mix of funded and voluntary employment support.
 This general guidance is for people interested in working for the Association on a full-time, part-time, temporary internship or volunteer basis.

 These notices detail Australia Defence Association disclaimers, authorisations and our policies covering copyright, privacy, security, advertising and the provision of content for publication.